ochotonida/trofers/README.md

 ## Making entities drop trophies
 Because overriding loot tables can be annoying, Trofers adds a loot modifier which can be used to make entities drop trophies.

+*Note: the data pack format for this loot modifier has changed in update 3.0.0*

 The loot modifier should be placed in the `data/<namespace>/loot_modifiers` folder and uses the following structure:

 * `"type": "trofers:add_entity_trophy"`: required, this tells forge which loot modifier type to use
 * `conditions`: A list of loot conditions that determine when to apply the loot modifier.
 Trofers uses a `minecraft:killed_by_player` and a `trofers:random_trophy_chance` condition here.
 The `random_trophy_chance` condition ensures the loot modifier is applied with the trophy chance value specified in the config.
-* `trophyBase`: The ID of an item to use as a trophy base (e.g. "trofers:small_plate")
+* `trophyBase`: The ID of an item to use as the trophy base. (e.g. "trofers:small_plate")
-* `trophies`: A list of objects.
-When loot is generated for an entity and the entity matches one of the entries in this list, the corresponding trophy will be added to the generated loot.
-(Note: duplicate entity types are not allowed, for entities that can drop multiple trophies you will need multiple loot modifier files)
+* `trophies`: An object with multiple key-value pairs.
+Each key should correspond with an entity type id, and its value the id of the trophy it should drop.
+(Note: for entities that can drop multiple trophies you will need multiple loot modifier files)
-  * `trophy`: A trophy ID
-  * `entity`: An entity type ID

 If all trophies have the same drop conditions, you only need a single file.